elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 	  ROLE_ADMIN)
 	    - Alternatively, you can use ROLE_CAPTURE_AGENT for more restricted access rights
 	- Change the remaining options how you like.
+    - When using with Opencast 9.1 (or higher): Remove the following line from `post_archive.rb` to enable webcam support.
+      `break   # Stop after first iteration to only send first webcam file found.
+TODO: Teach Opencast to deal with webcam file`
 - Disable the process and publish steps by calling: `sudo bbb-record --disable presentation`
 - Ensure BBB is configured for recording.
 In `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` the parameter `disableRecordingDefault` should be set to false.
 	- In the same file, set `autoStartRecording` to true and `allowStartStopRecording` to false to reflect the current limitations.
+	    - Skip this step when using Opencast 9.2 with automatic recording enabled.
 	- For changes in bigbluebutton.properties to take effect, BBB needs to be restarted using `bbb-conf --restart`
 - Depending on your deployment process, the two above BBB configuration changes may get overwritten when updating BBB.
   To ensure that does not happen, you can use `apply-config.sh` bash script offered by BBB (Details at: https://docs.bigbluebutton.org/2.2/customize.html#apply-confsh)